CosmosOS/Cosmos/Docs/articles/Kernel/Startup.md

 Cosmos.System.Kernel is an abstract class that forms the Cosmos framework upon which your OS is built upon.

-You Can override the more method to add your code When Kernel.Start() is called.
+You Can override Kernel.Start() method and add your own code.